 I’ve started writing my first ever song and I’ve been keeping up the piano practice.

 I finished Jane Austen’s Persuasion and I thoroughly enjoyed it… It made my heart sing.

 I bought a foot stool and can now reach the top of my new wardrobe.

 I’m getting to know the new area.
 I’ve been ’round to the local shops and been into town a few times now and it feels more like home every day.

-Dave and I have been out for dinner and been to the cinema, been record shopping together and we’ve started working through the list of films we’ve been meaning to watch for ages and without setting off anyone’s cheese allergies I have to honestly say how lovely it is to be in the same place and actually be able to spend time together and do actual couple things.
-So yeah, he hasn’t driven me crazy yet, but watch this space I guess.
+Dave and I have been out for dinner and been to the cinema, been record shopping together and we’ve started working through the list of films we’ve been meaning to watch for ages.
+Without setting off anyone’s cheese allergies I have to honestly say how lovely it is to be in the same place and actually be able to spend time together and do actual couple things.
+So yeah, we’ve not managed to annoy each other yet, but watch this space I guess.